Vietnam.vn - Nền tảng quảng bá Việt Nam

 Vietnamese sour fish soup.
 Photo: Bui Thuy

 Braised fish in clay pot is a dish made from fish stewed in a clay pot in the traditional style.
-The fish used in this dish is usually snakehead fish or catfish, cooked with spices such as fish sauce, caramel, and sliced green onions.
+The fish used in this dish is usually snakehead fish or catfish, cooked with spices such as fish sauce, caramel color, and sliced green onions.
 Braised fish in clay pot is eaten with rice and is often accompanied by a bowl of sour fish soup.

 Two Vietnamese dishes among the best fish dishes in Asia